viniciussousaazevedo/rag-chatbot/README.md

 # RAG ChatBot
-This is a simple GPT-oss ChatBot that can:
+This is a simple GPT-oss ChatBot that can answer questions based on documents and instructions previously declared for the model to operate on.
-- Answer questions
-- Complete tasks
-- Analyse documents (using RAG strategies based on the document nature)

 ## Stack:
 - Python